 |

-Once upon a time, the people listed above with a
+Once upon a time, the people listed below

 were students in her classes or